Asimov-Chuang/DeepHalo/Unm8-2.md

 The $(−1)^{∣T∣−∣R∣}$ factor in Eq.
 (3) is the inclusion–exclusion inversion coefficient on the Boolean lattice of subsets.
 Our vj(⋅) must invert the cumulative‑sum relation $u_j(X_S)=\sum_{T\subset S\setminus\{j\}} v_j(X_{T\cup\{j\}})$; effects contributed to many supersets are otherwise over‑counted.
 Alternating signs guarantee that terms appearing an even number of times cancel and those appearing an odd number of times net to the correct single contribution, yielding a unique decomposition.

 ### **4&nbsp;&nbsp;Performance Difference between DeepHalo and TCnet**
-We thank the reviewer for the insightful observation.
-The similar performance between DeepHalo and TCNet is expected and highlights a key difference in modeling philosophy.
+Thanks for the insightful observation.
+We expect a similar performance between DeepHalo and TCNet and would like to highlight a key difference in modeling philosophy.

 While TCNet can approximate utility decompositions (maximum order), its Transformer architecture lacks control over the maximum interaction order.
 Attention layers aggregate across the full set, leading to high-order effects that are difficult to interpret.
 In contrast, DeepHalo explicitly controls interaction order through its recursive structure, enabling better interpretability and identifiability.